 Mars Globe gives you a virtual tour of Mars.
 View high-resolution satellite maps, laser altimeter data, and take a guided tour of the Red Planet.
 There are more than 1,500 images and facts in Mars Globe, and this is a must-have app for anyone curious about the solar system.

 Midnight Martian is free and works with the iPhone and iPad.
 It includes a guided tour that rivals most planetariums, and will thrill any young astronomer.

 This app uses your device’s camera and GPS to decode the night sky for you automatically.
 It will tell you exactly what your device is pointing at in the sky above, and give you all sorts of facts and information about it.
 There’s info about 120,000 stars and all 88 constellations.
 You can learn about the planets and their moons, and even the Milky Way.

-This app costs $1.99.
+This app is loaded with info and featuers.
 It’s all you need for a great star-gazing evening.

 Here’s an outstanding 3D model of our solar system and all of its features.
 You can see the planets, their moons, comets, and much, much more any time you wish.
 It’s great for understanding the relative positions of solar system objects and for helping young astronomers learn about concepts such as phases of the moon.

 Solar Walk costs $4.99 on the App Store and is free to download on Google Play.
 Both versions offer in-app purchases.

 This map app offers you information about where to go to have the best dark-sky viewing of the heavens.
 It also can alert you to celestial events such as aurora borealis viewing, meteor showers, moon alerts and more.
 You can even use it to track the International Space Station!